 Call in a Professional

 Did you know there are professional bill reviewers?
 They can help you make sense of your medical bills and will be able to point out most billing errors.
-The cost for having a professional review your bill is usually around 25% of the savings but depends on what kind of service you end up using.
+The cost for having a professional review your bill is usually around 25% of the savings.
+This could change depending on what kind of service you end up using though.

-Reviewing your bill is a time-consuming process, the more time you’ve spent in the hospital and the more procedures you’ve gone through makes the billing more complex too.
-Looking closely at your bill with someone who knows the ins and outs of how the billing works means you don’t get cheated by someone trying to benefit from your injury/ illness.
+Reviewing your bill is a time-consuming process.
+The more time you’ve spent in the hospital and the more procedures you’ve gone through, the more complex the billing too.
+Looking at your bill with someone who knows the ins and outs of how it all works means you won’t get cheated.

-If you can’t afford a fancy bill reviewer, you can also look to nonprofit advocates or counselors, they won’t be so effective at getting your bill down, but they will be able to help you figure out the best ways to pay it off.
-If you go this route, make sure you’re careful of scammers who just want to trick you into a high-interest loan though.
+If you can’t afford a fancy bill reviewer, you can also look to nonprofit advocates or counselors.
+They may not be as effective at getting your bill down, but they will be able to help you figure out the best ways to pay it off.
+Just make sure you’re careful of scammers who just want to trick you into a high-interest loan though.

 If Nothing Else…